Technigo/project-custom-hooks-qr-code-generator-vite/README.md

 I also decided to add in a colorpicker functionality.
 I tried for a while to have two color pickers, one for the dark and one for the light.
 However, it ended up only choosing one of the colors even though I changed both.
 I decided to comment out these parts from the code, so that I can have a look at it in the future.
 Hopefully you won't get distracted by the commented out code.

+I decided to not add a regex pattern to define a valid url, I thought it might also be relevant to be able to create a QR code for a search result for example.

 ### View it live

 https://qr-code-generator-lyckholm.netlify.app/